 Ever since its beta launch in 2015, Seller Fulfilled Prime has been a hot topic for Amazon sellers.
 There are a ton of benefits to the program, but also some strict requirements and drawbacks.
-This post is designed to help eTailers find a logistics partner who can maximize the impact SFP can have on their business.
+This post is designed to help eTailers find an Amazon 3PL partner who can maximize the impact SFP can have on their business.

 But before we start talking about finding Seller Fulfilled Prime 3PL providers, we should have a quick look at the full Amazon sell-ship ecosystem.